Marino Ballena National Park – The Costa Rica Whales Tail

 The sunset in Uvita is almost always amazing.
 We like to grab a few drinks from the grocery store and sit on the Uvita beach during the sunset.

-There is a reef located at the tip of the whales tail.
-During low tide, you can bring your snorkel gear out here and go for a swim.
+There are coral reefs located at the tip of the whales tail.
+During low tide, you can bring your snorkel gear out here and go for a swim among the reefs and marine life.
+Just be careful because the tide changes quickly.

 If you want a more intense experience, there are several tour companies in Uvita which offer snorkel tours in the waters surrounding the whales tail.